-The vehicle driver should be conversant with all tractor controls and capabilities.
+Operators should be fully conversant with tractor controls and capabilities.

-It is always advisable for the tractor driver to practice the controls and operations of the Flail Trimmer, in a safe open location away from potential hazards, prior to setting off into work.
+It is advisable that operators practice the controls and operation of the machine in a safe open location away from potential hazards prior to attempting work.

-The speed of operation of Trimming will depend on the size, quantity, and type of growth to be cut.
-A slow speed to suit conditions should be selected, ensuring that engine speed gives a P.T.O speed of 540 Max.
-R.P.M for general use - this 540 Max.
-R.P.M (PTO) is recommended for best trimming results and performance, variation from this recommended R.P.M should be kept to a minimum and never at any time should PTO R.P.M exceed 540 R.P.M.
+Work speed will depend on the size, quantity, and type of growth being cut.
+A slow speed to suit conditions should be selected, ensuring that engine speed gives a PTO speed of 500-540rpm maximum for general use - this 540-maximum rpm (PTO) is recommended for best trimming results and performance, variation from this recommended rpm should be kept to a minimum and never at any time should PTO speed exceed 540rpm.